Code1Here/csvReducer/README.md

 **Makes use of streams for scalability or proper handling of large data sets**

-Execution of the file prints the contents of the map to the console in *like so*:
+Execution of the file prints the contents of the map to the console *like so*:

 ![Screenshot (542)](https://user-images.githubusercontent.com/87147191/210291506-d585869b-28f5-410b-be7c-fc0c244b03f8.jpg)